benogle/benogle.github.com/projects.markdown

 Current
 -------

-Right now, I'm into tools for designers.
-[Easel.io](http://easel.io) is my big project.
-It doesnt leave much time for other projects.
+[Guitar Panda](http://guitarpanda.com) &mdash; I've been messing with my guitars a lot lately and put up a little site to help you understand and dig into your guitar.

 Old
 ---

+The last big side project was a web design tool in the browser: [Easel.io](http://easel.io).
+It turned into a company and we eventually sold it to GitHub (2013).

-I've written a number of webapps: version control for designers (2011), a tiny way to share contacts rather than business cards (2010), a project management app (basecamp-like; 2009), image bookmarking before pinterest (2008,2009), classifieds with yardsales scraped from craigslist and mapped (2009), [Quaid](http://github.com/benogle/quaid), a small js lib to build widgets and stateful jQuery plugins, etc. None of them are live anymore.
+I've written a number of webapps: version control for designers (2011), a tiny way to share contacts rather than business cards (2010), a project management app (basecamp-like; 2009), image bookmarking before pinterest (2008,2009), classifieds with yardsales scraped from craigslist and mapped (2009), etc. None of them are live anymore.

 Still out there are: